Skip to content

 CLI Workflow

-Reads the feat file and generates empty def/ stub files for everything that requires human schema authorship before code can be generated:
+Reads the feat file and scaffolds everything that requires human schema authorship before code can be generated, plus the runtime assignment file:

-• def/queries/<query_name>.yaml — stub LinkML schema with <QueryName>Input and <QueryName>Output class stubs (skipped if already exists)
+• def/queries/<query_name>.yaml — stub with <QueryName>Input and <QueryName>Output classes

 1. Fill in class definitions in def/models/*.yaml